damantimurmu/Task_1_Elevate_Labs/README.md

 ## Summary of Changes

-The following data cleaning steps were taken:
+The following data-cleaning steps were taken:

 - Missing Values Check: COUNTBLANK was used to identify missing values.
 - Duplicate Identification: Conditional Formatting was applied to detect duplicate entries.